Synonyms: RO4909832, RG1450

 Four Phase 1 trials conducted internationally in a total of 308 patients have tested the safety, tolerability, pharmacokinetics, and pharmacodynamics of single and multiple doses of infused and subcutaneous gantenerumab in healthy controls and people with Alzheimer's disease, respectively.
 Gantenerumab was generally safe and well-tolerated, but amyloid-related imaging abnormalities (ARIA) are a concern.
 For example, in one published study, two of six patients in the highest-dose group had focal areas of inflammation or vasogenic edema on MRI scans in brain areas with the most amyloid reduction (see Ostrowitzki et al., 2012).
 The imaging finding was transient, but ARIA are being monitored closely with MRI in subsequent trials.
 One dosing study with 16 participants indicated an 11 percent difference in the amount of amyloid change between placebo and the higher dose at six months.

 Roche started a Phase 2 trial of doses of 105 or 225 mg of gantenerumab injected subcutaneously once a month into 360 participants, and in 2012 expanded the study to a Phase 2/3 registration trial of 770 people.
 Called SCarlet RoAD, this is a multinational, 159-center study of gantenerumab's effect on cognition and function in prodromal Alzheimer's disease; it runs for two years but offers the option of an additional two years of treatment.
-This trial enrolls people aged 50 and older whose memory function tests below normal on the Free and Cued Selective Reminding Test (FCSRT-IR), whose MMSE is 24 or above, whose CDR is 0.5, and who are positive on amyloid PET.
 Co-primary endpoints are the Clinical Dementia Rating Sum of Boxes (CDR-SOB) and change in brain amyloid levels as measured by PET.
 The trial included a PET substudy of 90 participants.
-Outcome data are expected in 2015.
+SCarlet RoaD enrolls people aged 50 and older whose memory function tests below normal on the Free and Cued Selective Reminding Test (FCSRT-IR), whose MMSE is 24 or above, whose CDR is 0.5, and who are positive on amyloid PET.
+This is one of first times the new diagnostic criteria by the International Working Group were applied in a large clinical trial.
+At the November 2014 CTAD conference, data were reported to suggest that this screening process worked to enroll a homogenous population of early symptomatic patients whose memory deficit was likely due to underlying Alzheimer's pathology (see CTAD story).
+On December 19, 2014, Roche discontinued this trial based on an interim futulity analysis (see Dec 2014 news).

 Gantenerumab, together with Eli Lilly's solanezumab, is also being investigated by the Dominantly Inherited Alzheimer Network (DIAN) in a Phase 2/3 trial aimed at preventing dementia in 210 people who are on the path to Alzheimer’s disease due to an inherited autosomal-dominant mutation in APP, presenilin-1, or presenilin-2.
 In an ongoing, two-year phase, the trial is evaluating whether gantenerumab can halt or reverse pathological changes in the preclinical biomarkers known to be present in the trial participants.
 The trial’s subsequent, three-year phase will assess whether such biomarker effects halt the Alzheimer’s process, preventing cognitive symptoms (see Oct 2012 news story).
 For all gantenerumab trials, see clinicaltrials.gov.